The Monsters of the Seven Seas

 Amount: 1,000*

 Limited to 1000*, our Little Monsters will be made of recycled-ocean plastic resin, skillfully designed to look like a miniature ice crystal.
-Inside the crystal we’ll see floating microplastics, recovered from our expedition, and a 3D-printed Little Monster (also constructed of recycled ocean plastic), scanned and printed from the seven monsters above.
+Inside the crystal we’ll see floating microplastics, recovered from our expedition, and a 3D-printed Little Monster (also constructed of recycled ocean plastic), scanned and printed.

 Seas the Moment: A Monsterpiece of Activism